 When in doubt - ask a Patroller!
 Although they may not have all necessary equipment to help you right away, they will surely assist you to seek help or bring help to you.
 They will also be able to answer most of your questions, so don't hesitate to approach them.
 Members of Peace Patrol are volunteers, who make sure that the festival is a safe and welcoming place, so make sure to respect them.

 Field Medical Aid

 If you feel unwell, this is where you should go.
 They will check if you need further medical assistance.
 Let the medics working at these medical aid points know about any worrying symptoms, allergies, and injuries.
-There are one stationary medical aid point and 8 field medical aid points located in the festival grounds.
+There are one stationary medical aid point (the "hospital" unit) and 8 field medical aid points located on the festival grounds.

 Field Hospital (Hel)

 The field hospital is fully equipped to offer medical assistance.
-Please remember not to contact the staff at the hospital about minor injuries, as they are focused on helping people with major problems!
+Please remember not to contact the staff at the hospital with minor injuries, as they are focused on helping people with major problems!